The Vaunt smart glasses can provide you with information that seems to be on a screen in your peripheral vision somewhere outside.

 It's not designed for watching video's, checking facebook and that sort of things.

-It's not a replacement of your phone or tablet.
 It's a small extra screen, one you can always access (provided you're wearing the Vaunt).

 No need to grab it out of your pocket and hold it, so your hands are free.